adey-px/BoganImageLibrary/README.md

 ## Image Galleria
-Full stack containerized app built with Python, Flask API, Docker, MongoDB, React-Bootstrap and React.
+Full stack containerized app built with React, React-Bootstrap, Python, Flask API, Docker, and MongoDB.
 User can conveniently upload images, search for images using keywords, download or delete images from the galleria.